brady-lamansky-gtt/readmetesting/README.md

 ## About The Project

 SecurityNinja is a python-based web scraping tool used to evaluate the security of a Wordpress website.
 The project parses through a Google Sheet containing entries that have a url, username, and key to scan the website.
-Results are then emailed to the user, informing them of plugins that need to be updated.
+Results are then emailed to the user connected to the Wordpress website, informing them of plugins that need to be updated.

 ## Requirements